wlerin/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/htpasswd_adduser_1.png)

 Alternatively you can allow all valid users to access the directory.
 This will allow any user present in the .`htpasswd` file to access the protected directory.
-This simplifies the process for multiple users but will all anyone in the `.htaccess` to access the directory.
+This simplifies the process for multiple users but will all anyone in the `.htpasswd` to access the directory.

 ~~~
 AuthName "Secure Area"